siruguri/baseline_rails_4_install/README.md

 ## Testing

 The app also has some basic tests, and coverage is well below a reasonable level (set to 95% in the `.simplecov` configuration file.)
-After all, real developers don't test their code; they just have an unbounded, and completely unfounded, faith in their infallibility.
-Right?
-Ok, no, j/k.
-Test your code, people.

 * It uses Minitest.
 * It uses Capybara.
-* CI: None so far.
-This codebase has evolved very slowly from Ruby MRI 2.0 to 2.3.0, and from Rails 4.0 to 4.2.
-So possibly all combinations of those two version histories will work but YMMV.
+* CI: None.
 * Unit tests for users and tasks - check that users can be created, and that tasks cannot be created when a user is not logged in.
-* Integration tests: None so far
+* Integration tests: None.

 ## Sidekiq